SamirHussainMD/SamirHussainMD/README.md

-### Hi there 👋 This is Samir
+### Hi there 👋 This is Samir Hussain

-Here are some ideas to get you started:
+Here are some facts about me :

-- 🔭 I’m currently studying in BANNARI AMMAN INSTITUTE OF TECHNOLOGY
+- I’m currently studying in BANNARI AMMAN INSTITUTE OF TECHNOLOGY (UG-CSE)
-- 🌱 I’m currently learning ...
+- I’m currently learning Data Structures and Algorithms.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫
-- 😄 Pronouns: ...
+- Pronouns: he/him
-- ⚡ Fun fact: ...
--->